Admissions and Application Process

 This track provides an opportunity for research training for individuals who decide to pursue research later in their careers — that is, the decision for such training is made during the residency rather than during medical school.

 Therefore, residents apply for this track in the late summer/early fall of their PGY-2 year for a two-year clinician investigator supported research appointment in the subspecialty of their choice.
-This clinician investigator research training begins at the end of the PGY-3 year in internal medicine and before the commencement of the clinical subspecialty fellowship training.

 There are two positions available for this track annually.

-In all other subspecialty training programs besides internal medicine, residents can apply to the Clinician Investigator Training Program typically during the second to the fifth year of their clinical training program.
+Residents can apply to the Clinician Investigator Training Program typically during the second to the fifth year of their clinical training program.

 There are four positions available for this track annually.